 The Hokkaido Ken is a primitive dog, renowned for its courage, loyalty and determination.
 Used to hunt bear, boar and deer in its native terrain of Hokkaido, these dogs are generally confident and fearless and will stand up to animals much larger than themselves.
 They retain strong hunting instincts even as a pet and anything running in front of the Hokkaido's nose will be seen as prey.
 It is important not to reinforce this predatory behaviour, especially with animals they will meet regularly - careful socialisation under controlled conditions is required and the Hokkaido should not be left unrestrained or unattended with other animals.
+Hokkaido can successfully live with cats if introduced to them from a young age.

 As a bear hunter, the Hokkaido's job is to track down and bring the bear to bay whilst waiting for its master.
 Because of this they have keen instincts, are responsive to things they perceive as a threat and will make quick decisions in order to keep themselves from harm.
 In high-stress situations these primitive behaviours will reappear in a fight or flight response.
 It is important to recognise the different stages and to cultivate a bond of confidence between you and your dog through positive reinforcement.
 It is also pertinent to say that what your Hokkaido may permit you to do, he is unlikely to permit from others, this can often extend to 'dramatics' when vet visits are necessary!